 As the editor-in-chief, I regularly check-in to see what content is doing well and how well our content aligns with our mission.

 Over time, this mission has matured and evolved.
 What started out as a broad and inclusive men’s lifestyle publication has morphed into a publication that is focused on empowering readers to create the kind of life they want and deserve.
 Moving forward, that’s where we’re really going to double down and focus on.
 Most of our readers are at stages of transition in life– whether that’s moving to a new city, starting a new job, or graduating from college– and we want to be an influential source of clarity, goal setting, and motivation.

-As a publication that is growing from a hobby blog to a business (through the life and executive coaching services I now offer as well as our upcoming book release), we’re on our own exponential curve.
+As a publication that is growing from a hobby blog to a business (through the life and executive coaching services I now offer as well as our new book, Big Picture Living: A Guide to Finding Fulfillment), we’re on our own exponential curve.
 We’ve zig-zagged and floundered along the way, but we’re also moving steadily and progressively toward something much grander, and are excited to have you coming along for the ride.

 Written by Blake Reichenbach